Jimmy Smits

 Jimmy L. Smits (born July 9, 1955) is an American actor.
-He is best known for playing attorney Victor Sifuentes on the legal drama L.A.
-Law, NYPD Detective Bobby Simone on the police drama NYPD Blue, and Matt Santos on the political drama The West Wing.
-He appeared in Switch (1991), My Family (1995), The Jane Austen Book Club (2007), and In the Heights (2021).
-He also appeared as Bail Organa in the Star Wars franchise and as ADA Miguel Prado in Dexter.
-From 2012 to 2014, he was a member of the main cast of Sons of Anarchy, in the role of Nero Padilla.
-Smits also portrayed Elijah Strait in the NBC drama series Bluff City Law.
+He is best known for his roles as Attorney Victor Sifuentes on the legal drama L.A.
+Law, NYPD Detective Bobby Simone on the police drama NYPD Blue, Matt Santos on the political drama The West Wing and Bail Organa in the Star Wars franchise.
+He has also appeared as ADA Miguel Prado in Dexter, Nero Padilla in Sons of Anarchy and Elijah Strait in Bluff City Law, and appeared in the films Switch (1991), My Family (1995), The Jane Austen Book Club (2007), and In the Heights (2021).

 Early life and education

 Smits was born in Brooklyn, New York.
-Smits's father, Cornelis Leendert Smits (1929–2015), was from Paramaribo, Suriname, and was of Dutch descent.
+Smits’ father, Cornelis Leendert Smits (1929–2015), was from Paramaribo, Suriname, and was of Dutch descent.
 Smits's mother, Emilina (née Pola; 1930–2015), was Puerto Rican, born in Peñuelas.
 He and his two sisters, Yvonne and Diana, grew up in a working-class neighborhood.
 When he was ten years old, he moved to Puerto Rico for a couple of years.
 Until then he did not speak Spanish.
 He described attending a Spanish-only school as "jarring" and "traumatic".

 Smits was raised in a strict, devout Roman Catholic family.
 He identifies as Puerto Rican and frequently visits Puerto Rico.

 Smits was an athlete in his youth.
-He graduated from Thomas Jefferson High School and earned a bachelor's degree from Brooklyn College in 1980 and an MFA from Cornell University in 1982.
+He graduated from Thomas Jefferson High School and later earned a bachelor's degree from Brooklyn College in 1980, where he was a first-generation college student and an MFA from Cornell University in 1982.